CauveryRaja/Career-Skills-Enhancement/README.md

 ## Usage
 Clone this repo and run `npm install` to install all required dependencies.

 This was my College final year project.
-I just hope its worth sharing. **Happy development!**.
+Hope its worth sharing. **Happy coding!**.

+## License
+This project is licensed under [MIT License](https://github.com/CauveryRaja/Career-Skills-Enhancement/blob/master/LICENSE)